wldt/wldt-core-java/README.md

         //Iterate over all the received PAD from connected Physical Adapters adaptersPhysicalAssetDescriptionMap.values().forEach(pad -> {

-            //Iterate over available declared Physical Property for the target Physical Adapter's PAD pad.getProperties().forEach(property -> {
+            //Iterate over all the received PAD from connected Physical Adapters adaptersPhysicalAssetDescriptionMap.values().forEach(pad -> {
+                pad.getProperties().forEach(property -> {
                 try {

-                    //Check property Key and type
-                    if(property.getKey().equals("temperature-property-key")
-                            && property.getInitialValue() != null
-                            &&  property.getInitialValue() instanceof Double) {

                     //Instantiate a new DT State Property of the right type, the same key and initial value DigitalTwinStateProperty<Double> dtStateProperty = new DigitalTwinStateProperty<Double>(property.getKey(),(Double) property.getInitialValue());

-                        //Create and write the property on the DT's State this.digitalTwinState.createProperty(dtStateProperty);
+                    //Create and write the property on the DT's State this.digitalTwinState.createProperty(new DigitalTwinStateProperty<>(property.getKey(),(Double) property.getInitialValue()));

                     //Start observing the variation of the physical property in order to receive notifications
                     //Without this call the Shadowing Function will not receive any notifications or callback about
                     //incoming physical property of the target type and with the target key this.observePhysicalAssetProperty(property);
-                    }

                 } catch (Exception e) {
                     e.printStackTrace();
                 }